Genez-io/genezio/README.md

 -   💡 Full static type-safety with **auto-completion** in your favorite editor.
 -   🧩 **Typesafe RPC**: Ensuring type safety and IDE auto-completion across diverse languages like TypeScript, Dart, Kotlin and Go, by leveraging advanced code analysis.
 -   🚀 Tested and production ready for Typescript.
-    -   Beta support for: GoLang, Kotlin and DART.
+    -   Beta support for: GoLang, Kotlin and Dart.
 -   📦 Export the resulting SDK using dependency managers such as **NPM Registry** - private to your team or public for anybody to use.
--   🌐 **Framework agnostic**: works with React, Vue, Angular, Svelte, etc.
+-   🌐 **Framework agnostic**: works with React, Vue, Angular, Flutter, Svelte, etc.
 -   🎯 **Seamless Bundling and Compiling**
 -   ⚡ **Deploy with one command** the backend and the frontend.
 -   🔄 **Multiple staging environments** supported as well as local development environment.